darkpalacestudio/manuals/chameleon/manual/04_controls.md

 ![](assets/details_menu.png)
 </div>

-Shared across all DarkPalace Studio plugins, The display component contains the preset-manager and theme-manager windows that allow you to browse the various presets and themes available.
+Shared across all Darkpalace Studio plugins, The display component contains the preset-manager and theme-manager windows that allow you to browse the various presets and themes available.
 Feel free to explore the presets and themes to get a taste for creative opportunities!